Secrets of Public Speaking No. 2 :: Laughter Is The Best MedicineThursday, July 28, 2016

 Laughter is also bonding.
 It makes the people in the room feel like they’re in something together.
 Selfishly, it also feels good for you as a speaker.
 When you’re on stage, it’s motivating to hear people laughing because it shows audience interaction and helps remind you that at least some of what you’re saying is landing.

 Laughter is the best medicine.
-It's also — assuming the rest of your content is good — the best way to get hired again.
+It's also — assuming the rest of your content is good — one of the best ways to get hired again.